eclipse-tractusx/puris/docs/adminGuide/Admin_Guide.md

 Rate limiting is by default enabled in the puris frontend served by nginx and can be dynamically configured.
-In order to adjust any variables of nginx's rate limiting or disable it, one has to modify the respective variables in either the local docker deployment by setting the necessary environment variables, or by modifying the variables in the helm chart values.yaml.
+In order to adjust any variables of nginx's rate limiting or disable it, one has to modify the respective variables in either

+- the local docker deployment by setting the necessary environment variables, or
+- by modifying the variables in the helm chart values.yaml (prefix `frontend.puris.rateLimiting`).

 These variables then get dynamically injected in the nginx.conf file, which is then copied to the docker image to be used by nginx.
 That means that the rate limiting can be disabled by modifying the nginx.conf file in the frontend folder.
 This is also the place to insert and override any other nginx configurations.

 ## Serving with HTTPS / SSL